Greening the State Fleet

 Fuel Efficient Vehicles

-To further reduce petroleum reduction and greenhouse gas (ghg) emissions, in 2012 Executive Order (EO) B-16-12 was issued, mandating that at least 10 percent of state fleet purchases of light-duty (LD) vehicles are zero emission vehicles (ZEV) by 2015 and 25 percent by 2020.
-In 2016, 2016 ZEV Action Plan was issued, which increased the ZEV percent of state fleet purchases of light duty fleet assets to 50 percent by 2025.
-Additionally, in 2016 the California Department of General Services issued statewide policy that mandate five percent annual increases to the ZEV purchasing thresholds, starting in fiscal year 2017-18.
+Executive Order (EO) B-16-12 was issued to further reduce petroleum usage and greenhouse gas (GHG) emissions, mandating at least 10 percent of light-duty (LD) state fleet vehicle purchases are zero-emission vehicles (ZEV) by 2015, increasing to 25 percent by 2020.
+Building on EO B-16-12, 2016 ZEV Action Plan was issued, which increased the ZEV purchasing requirements to 50 percent by 2025.
+Also in 2016, the California Department of General Services issued a statewide policy mandating five percent annual increases to the ZEV Purchasing threshold starting in fiscal year 2017-18.
 Vehicles having special performance requirements necessary for the protection of public safety and welfare are exempted from this mandate.

 Please see the chart below for the state's progress in meeting these ZEV purchasing goals.